jkar/electronic_system-_of_school_examinations/README.md

 # electronic_system-_of_school_examinations
-electronic system of school examinations - Java application based on MYSQL
+electronic system of school examinations - Java application based on XAMPP